jaskiratr/k8s-sample-deployment/readme.md

 - [Local deployment with Minikube](k8s-manifests/minikube) : For testing the deployment on local machine first.
 - [AWS deployment with Kops](k8s-manifests/aws) : Production deployment on AWS with Kops

+## Initialize Application

+Follow the guide [here](initialize-cms.md) to initialize Postmate with minimal setup.

 ### To Do

 - Architecture Diagram